HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 Food Obsession and Eating Behavior is Complex

 Psychology and emotions can drive eating behaviors, too.
-Your feeding style plays a role as well.
+Your feeding style, the feeding relationship, and the family dynamic play a role, as well.

 Johane Filemon on The nourished Child podcast